MPesci-Portfolio/MPesci-Portfolio/README.md

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My experience of working on a Service Desk years ago, reinforced to me of my passion for problem solivng technical issues and since then, I have discovered a new found interest in Cyber Security.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an Analyst.
+However, I am also open to Service Desk or Support Technician roles to further enhance my technical knowledge.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]